vdhicts/csr-generator/README.md

 # CSR generator

-PHP offers several methods to help generate a CSR.
-Unfortunately some CSR parts (i.e. subject alternative names) are not easily usable.
-This package aims to make the procedure easier.
+PHP offers several methods to help generate a CSR and private key.
+Unfortunately, some CSR parts (i.e. subject alternative names) are not easily usable.
+This Laravel package aims to make the procedure easier within your Laravel application.

 ## Requirements

-This Laravel package requires PHP 8.1 or higher.
-You will need the openssl extension as that's required for the `openssl_*` php functions used by this package.
+This Laravel package requires PHP 8.1 or higher, Laravel 9+ and you will need the openssl extension as that's required for the `openssl_*` php functions used by this package.

 ## Installation

-This package can be used in any PHP project or with any framework.
+This package can be used in any Laravel project.

 You can install the package via composer: